 Upon Ed Roman’s death in 1992, letters, contracts, photographs, songs, poems, and press clippings found in his attic have lent considerable support for his authorship, as has exhaustive additional research.

 The material provides invaluable insights into the history, culture, economics, and personalities of the 1930s, a decade during which radio, talking motion pictures, and the Big Bands forged the mass audience for entertainment that we know today.
-It offers a window into the era's musically vibrant Hudson River Valley, whose nightclubs and hotels, church basements and fraternal lodges, dance halls and roadhouses nurtured some of the most talented performers of the mid-20th century.
+It offers a window into the era’s musically vibrant Hudson River Valley, whose nightclubs and hotels, church basements and fraternal lodges, roadhouses and dance halls, nurtured some of the most talented performers of the mid-20th century.

 It’s vital that this information be accessible to everyone who values Ed Roman’s gift to the world, and to scholars advancing knowledge about the world in which he lived.

 This website grew out of research into the authorship of “Blue Moon” undertaken by Ed Roman’s daughter, Liz Roman Gallese, a journalist and film producer.
 The inquiry is ongoing, and counts among its supporters professionals working in documentary and music scholarship and performance.

 Ethnomusicologist.
 Professor and researcher at Babson College in Babson Park, MA

 Baritone, performs throughout the Mid-Atlantic region as both a soloist and ensemble singer

 A sense of the enormity of Ed Roman’s legacy can be found in the work of the following artists, some of the most celebrated of the past century, and among an untold number who’ve recorded “Blue Moon” in the nine decades since its creation.